Generally, the velocities

 oscillating during the iteration process.
 This behaviour is due to small variations

-in the spectrum at high frequencies, to which is sensitive.
+in the spectrum at high frequencies, to which

 This